Jorge-Duran-Pinto/Ransonware2.0/README.md

 # Ransonware2.0
 Simple encrypting ransonware with c#.
-DONT RUN IT IN YOU MAIN PC.
-JUST TESTING IN A VM.
+DONT RUN IT IN YOUR MAIN PC.
+JUST TESTING IT IN A VM.